-You know the shoulders and forehead as two hot spots for sunburns, but other places on your body can get sunburned just as easily.
-One example is your lips, especially the lower lip.
+The shoulders and forehead as two hot spots for sunburns, but other places on your body are also susceptible to sunburns.
+For example, your lips are susceptible, especially your lower lip.

-Your lips are vulnerable to sunburns that can cause pain and increase your chances of developing lip cancer.
+Your lips are vulnerable to sunburns and chronic sun damage that can cause pain and increase your chances of developing skin cancer.
 The lower lip is 12 times more likely to be affected by skin cancer than the top lip.

-There are many ways to treat sunburned lips and to prevent burns from happening.
+There are many ways you can treat sunburned lips and prevent burns from happening.